Learn about the history of play schemas, why they are important, how they align with the Montessori philosophy, and get fun activity ideas.

 2. Make a construction paper frame & attach it to one piece.

-3. Have child stick small piece of tissue paper on sticky side of contact paper.
+3. Have the child stick a small piece of tissue paper on the sticky side of the contact paper.

 1. Give your child pieces of tape to simply stick on a piece of paper, or attach two pieces of cut paper with the tape.